Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 You have received a pair if you have two cards of different suits but the same rank.
 Pairs are quite preferred starting hands.
 But, we can categorise the poker pair hands based on their strengths:

-- Premium Pocket Pairs: Pocket Aces (AA), Pocket Kings (KK), and Pocket Queens (QQ) are the premium Pocket Pairs.
+Pocket Aces (AA), Pocket Kings (KK), and Pocket Queens (QQ) are the premium Pocket Pairs.
 The best way to play these hole cards is to raise them preflop to ensure you can take advantage of any weaker hands on the table.
-Pair of Tens is also a premium pocket pair that will prove profitable in the long run when raised from any position on the table.
+Pair of Tens is also a premium pocket pair that will prove profitable when raised from any position in the long run.

 Unpaired Hands